tcoulvert/HHtobbyy/README.md

 ## Evaluation
 Once you've trained a model, the last step is evaluating your test dataset with this model.
 Again, like with the training, things are easy because we put so much work into our dataset creation and management.
-All we need is the `evaluation.py` file (located under the `evaluation` directory),
+All we need is the `evaluate_model.py` file (located under the `evaluation` directory),

-To run the evaluation, use the `evaluation.py` file as follows:
+To run the evaluation, use the `evaluate_model.py` file as follows:

-`python evaluation.py --training_dirpath <dirpath_to_trained_model> --base_filepath <dirpath_to_training_dataset>`
+`python evaluate_model.py <dirpath_to_trained_model> --dataset_dirpath <dirpath_to_training_dataset>`

-The `--training_dirpath` flag is the output directory of the training, while the `--base_filepath` flag is the same `--output_dirpath` from the `resolved_BDT.py` script.
+The `training_dirpath` argument is the output directory of the training, while the `--dataset_dirpath` flag is optional -- it defaults to the same `--output_dirpath` from the `BDT_preprocessing.py` script used for the training specified in the `training_dirpath` flag.

 There are 3 extra flags:
-1. `--test` runs the evluation of the test datasets (this is usually what you'll want to do)
+1. `--dataset` runs the evluation of the train, test, train-test, or all datasets (defaults to test)
-2. `--train` runs the evaluation of the train datasets (this is useful to check for overfitting)
+2. `--syst_name` runs the evaluation of the the nominal or all systematics for the specified datasets
-3. `--fold` runs the evaluation for only 1 fold of the model

-The folds come from the fact that our BDT is setup by-default in a special k=5 k-fold method.
-The special thing about our k-fold is we rotate the test dataset as well (so the test dataset for fold 0 is contained withing the train dataset for fold 1, and so-on).
-From the user perspective, you can mostly ignore this as well as the `--fold` evaluation flag, and instead just pretend it's one model and always evaluate all folds.

 ## Plotting